Poor, stupid, disciples. They just don’t get it, do they?

 The fact is, it takes time and effort and a life of dedication to become a disciple of Jesus Christ.
 We laugh at the disciples sometimes because they are so slow to “get Jesus.”
 But we’re the same way.
 Having the advantages of a Resurrected Christ and the Holy Spirit dwelling in us, we’re still slow to “get Jesus.”

-I, too, wonder why the Gospel of Mark, already the shortest Gospel, bothers repeating 2 similar incidents so close together.
+I wonder why the Gospel of Mark, already the shortest Gospel, bothers repeating two similar incidents so close together.
 Maybe it’s because we, like the 12, are disciples in progress who don’t get it the first time.
 Maybe we need to hear these stories again and again because we haven’t really understood them or we’ve forgotten.
 One thing I’ve discovered is that wherever there is repetition in Bible it’s important.
 Take heed!
 Pay attention!

 This principle of the slow growth of disciples is illustrated in verse 25, when Jesus heals the blind man.
 Unlike most of Jesus’ other miracles, this man is not fully healed the first time Jesus touches him.
 The first time, he sees “men, walking like trees.”
 His eyes are healed, but not completely.
 Jesus must come to Him again and heal him further.

 This is a picture of the life of the disciple.
 Jesus must come to us poor, stupid disciples many, many times.
 In fact, He needs to come to us every day and every moment.
 We should not, therefore, be discouraged if we seem slow to understand and hard of heart: this is the normal condition of the disciple.
 The good news, of course, is that we have the rest of our lives to “get” Jesus.